railwayapp/docs/src/docs/reference/production-readiness-checklist.md

     Take advantage of [config as code](/guides/config-as-code) to control and track changes to your Railway configuration.

-**&check; Be aware of deployment rollbacks**
+**&check; Understand the deployment rollback feature**

 - Introducing breaking changes to your application code is sometimes unavoidable, and it can be a headache reverting to previous commits.

-    Be aware of [deployment rollbacks](/guides/deployment-actions#rollback) in case you need to act fast to restore a previous deployment.
+    Be sure to check out the [deployment rollback feature](/guides/deployment-actions#rollback), in case you need to rollback to a previous deployment.

 ---